joshmarvel/MorseItBLE/README.md

 # MorseItBLE
-A simple Bluetooth interface to use a hardware CW key with the Morse-it app
+A simple Bluetooth interface to use a hardware CW key with the Morse-it app with battery charge indication and reset functionality
 ### Morse-it Bluetooth Low Emissions Hardware Key
 Read more over on my site: [M0WYP.com](https://m0wyp.com/2020/05/08/morse-it-ble-hardware-cw-key/)